vlang/vsl/vcl/README.md

 These are highly opinionated OpenCL bindings for V. It tries to make GPU computing easy, with some sugar abstraction, V's concurency and channels.

+## Usage

+By default VCL uses OpenCL loading the library statically.
+If you want to use OpenCL dynamicly, you can use the `-d dlopencl` flag.

 ## Example

 ```v ignore